Use vulnerability scanning in offline and air-gapped environments

 Where PACKAGE-INSTALL-NAME is the name of the grype.scanning.apps.tanzu.vmware.com package, such as Grype.

-Grype package overlays are not applied to scantemplates created by Namespace Provisioner
+Grype package overlays are not applied to ScanTemplates created by Namespace Provisioner

-If you used the Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, see Import overlay secrets.
+If you used Namespace Provisioner to provision a new developer namespace and want to apply a package overlay for Grype, see Import overlay secrets.

 check-circle-line exclamation-circle-line close-line